erangaeb/happyr/README.md

-# R
+# R language
-R is a free software environment for statistical computing and graphics.
+R is a free software environment/programming language for statistical computing and graphics.

 ## Install R